Farishta7/Farishta7/README.md

 - I'm an Accouting & Finance graduate with a new found interest for coding.

 - I'm a recent graduate from the Northcoders 13-week coding bootcamp and excited to learn further!
+Open to junior software developer roles.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/farishtatq/)